Obsidian-TTRPG-Community/Cypher-SRD-Markdown/README.md

-# Cypher-SRD-Markdown
+# Cypher SRD in Markdown

-The Cypher System Reference Document in Markdown and Obsidian Ready
+The Cypher System Reference Document in Markdown and [Obsidian](https://obsidian.md) Ready